 The NFS lock manager provides file and record locking between a client and server for NFS-mounted directories.
-The lock manager is implemented by two daemons, lockd and statd (see lockd(1M) and statd(1M)).
-Both are installed as part of NFS software.
+As an NFS utility, the lock manager is in effect when NFS software is installed and operating properly on both the server and client systems.
+It is implemented by two daemons, lockd and statd (see lockd(1M) and statd(1M)).
+These daemons must be running on an NFS server and its clients for the lock manager to function.